kitschpatrol/yanki-obsidian/README.md

 ### Do I have to run the sync command every time I change a flashcard note?

 Yes.
-Earlier versions of Yanki Obsidian features an auto sync mode which would detect changes automatically, but in hindsight this seems too risky to be worth it.
+Earlier versions of Yanki featured an auto sync mode which would detect changes automatically, but in hindsight this seems too risky to be worth it.

-The feature is currently deprecated but is still available in the advanced settings section via the [Automatic sync](#automatic-sync) toggle, but it's not recommended and will probably be removed from the next major version of the Yanki Obsidian plugin.
+The feature is currently deprecated but is still available in the advanced settings section via the [Automatic sync](#automatic-sync) toggle, but it's not recommended and will probably be removed from the next major version of the Yanki plugin.

 ### Can I embed images in my notes?